 ChalkBot - Digital Manufacture Concept

 ChalkBot is a new concept in digital manufacture and part of an exploration to discover how robots can become a part of our modern society.
-Initially developed as a tool to aid event planning, the overlay of different software enables a wide variety of professional and amateur applications such as pavement advertising, temporary construction planning, permanent road markings or installation art.
+Initially developed as a tool to aid event planning, the overlay of different software enables a wide variety of professional and amateur applications such as event planning, advertising, temporary construction planning, permanent road markings or installation art.

 ChalkBot takes a digital drawing and recreates it in a physical space.
 The user creates or downloads a vector drawing of an event plan and positions it over a satellite image of the space.
 ChalkBot then replicates this drawing onto the ground of the physical space.